kgeidel/msds434-dispatch-predictions/README.md

 ## Resource and performance monitoring

-The `monitoring` directory at project level contains docker-compose configurations to integrate prometheus and grafana into dispatch-predictions.
-To launch the monitoring spin up the services defined in the docker-compse.
+The `monitoring` directory at project level contains docker-compose configurations to integrate Prometheus and Grafana into dispatch-predictions.
+To launch the monitoring spin up the services defined in the docker-compose.

 ```shell
 # enter the monitoring directory from project root